-POLICY 5: RURAL EXCEPTION SITES AND COMMUNITY LED HOUSING
+POLICY 4: RURAL EXCEPTION SITES AND COMMUNITY LED HOUSING

-Proposals for the delivery of housing on Rural Exception Sites and/or through Community Led Housing schemes which meet an identified local need will be supported on the edge of the settlements where they are well related to existing development, have suitable and safe highways access, incorporate high quality landscaping and do not impact unacceptably on the local landscape or the amenity of local residents.
+Proposals for the delivery of housing on rural exception sites and/or through community-led housing schemes which meet an identified local need will be supported on the edge of the settlements where they are well related to existing development, have suitable and safe highways access, incorporate high quality landscaping and do not impact unacceptably on the local landscape or the amenity of local residents.

-Proposals for rural exception sites will not be supported on sensitive settlement edges, as defined on the Policies Map, or where they affect key views into and out of the settlements as identified on the Policies Map.
+Proposals for rural exception sites will not be supported on sensitive settlement edges, as defined on the Policies Map, or where they would have a significant adverse effect on important views into and out of the settlements as identified on the Policies Map.